Fantasy news

 - Tournament Ownership Projections: FanDuel & DraftKings by Kevin Zatloukal (DFS $)

-- FanDuel Week 17 GPP Breakdown by TJ Hernandez (DFS $)
+- FanDuel Divisional Round GPP Breakdown by TJ Hernandez (DFS $)

-- DraftKings Week 17 GPP Breakdown by Chris Raybon (DFS $)
+- DraftKings Divisional Round GPP Breakdown by Chris Raybon (DFS $)

 All-Purpose Information